-Patriots Notes: Julian Edelman Laments Costly Fumble In Loss To Ravens
+NESN

 The Patriots had trimmed an early 17-0 deficit to 17-13 and were driving in the opening minutes of the second half when Edelman caught a short pass from Tom Brady and, while fighting for extra yardage, had the ball ripped from his hands by linebacker Patrick Onuwasor.
 Cornerback Marlon Humphrey recovered and returned the fumble 70 yards for a touchdown.

-The Patriots responded with a score of their own on the ensuing drive, but Humphrey’s runback proved to be the winning margin.
+The Patriots responded with a touchdown of their own on the ensuing drive, but Humphrey’s runback proved to be the winning margin.
 Baltimore closed the game with two eight-plus-minute touchdown drives to put New England away.

 “It put us in a hole,” Edelman said of his fumble.
 “You can’t turn the ball over against a team like that when they can hold the ball for that long.
 I feel like I let my team down, but you’ve got to move on.
 It just wasn’t our day.
 You’ve got to tip your hat to the Baltimore Ravens.
 They played a good game.”